Chapter environment: bitcoinutils (load once, reuse in subsequent code cells)

 setup('testnet')

-P2SH allows any script to be represented by a compact 20-byte hash, moving script complexity from the UTXO set to spending time.
+P2SH lets any script be represented by a compact 20-byte hash, moving the script’s complexity out of the UTXO set and deferring it to spending time.

 Two-Stage Verification Model#